 Member-at-Large; Administrative – Anje Reimer

-As the Communications Manager at the City of Peoria, I am proud to work with 26 telecommunicators and 6 supervisors who are all dedicated professionals.
+As a Communications Supervisor at the City of Peoria, I am proud to work with 26 telecommunicators and 6 supervisors who are all dedicated professionals.
 At my PSAP, we stay busy answering 911 and non-emergency calls and then dispatch law enforcement, code compliance and animal control officers.
 In my 20+ years in this industry, I have had the pleasure working at multiple police departments, to include Phoenix, Scottsdale and finally Peoria.
 I even had a stint in the private sector working for a CAD company, which was very enlightening.
 I have a Bachelor’s degree in Management, participate in national organizations, such as APCO and NENA, and volunteer in my community.
 And at the end of the day, I strive to live by the quote by Winston Churchill: Continuous efforts – not strength or intelligence – is the key to unlocking our potential.

 Member-at-Large; Media Relations – Jim Stilwell